sudoyashi/Joshis-Garage/_posts/2024-01-05-intothemegasquirt2.markdown

 #### 3. Intake Air Calibration for GM IAT

 There are two wires for the IAT, ground and signal.
 The intake temperature is given to the ECU as some value generated from the sensor's thermistor, a variable resistor.
-As the temperature changes, the sensor mechanically reacts and creates a certain resistance.
-The ECU will read that resistance from the signal wire, convert that resistance, and assign a temperature value.
+As the temperature changes, the sensor mechanically reacts and generates a certain resistance.
+The sensor sends that signal to the ECU, where it will read that resistance as some temperature.

 Lower temperatures, higher resistance.
 Higher temperatures, lower resistance.
-Note that this is probably a non-linear function.
+It is usually a non-linear function.

 We ground this wire to the ECU, if we ground to the body or battery, the voltage drop may affect our reading.
 Grounding to the ECU stabilizes the sensor reading.
 This will apply to all sensors.

+The sensor will be in the intake manifold on cylinder 1 with a 3/8" NPT bung.

 ##### Calibrating the IAT

 Calibrate the IAT using known ambient air temperature values and measure the resistance across the two pins.
 Using a heat gun, heat the sensor, and record the resistance with a multimeter.

-In our case, we're using the GM IAT sensor calibrated with the following table of values:
+In our case, we're using the GM IAT sensor and it will be calibrated with the following table of values:

 **GM Intake Air Temperature (IAT) Sensor OE# 25036751 Calibration Values**